shaundon/codakuma-website/cv.markdown

     April 2020 - Present
 </div>

-In my spare time I’m an indie iOS developer building [Personal Best](/personal-best), a workout tracking app for iPhone built with SwiftUI.
+In my spare time I'm a fan of running, cycling and bouldering, which is why I built [Personal Best](/personal-best), a workout tracking app for iPhone built with SwiftUI.

 It’s had over 20,000 downloads and holds a 4.8/5 rating on the App Store.
 It’s been featured in [iMore](https://www.imore.com/fitness-companion-personal-best-now-lets-you-share-your-workouts-glorious-technicolor), [TechCrunch](https://techcrunch.com/2020/09/16/ios-14-widgets-you-can-try-today/) and [9to5Mac](https://9to5mac.com/2020/12/27/ios-14-widget-apps/), amongst other places.